efornara/godot2-rpi-repo/README.md

 you can skip it (it is around 250M uncompressed), but it is really recommended that you do: the Godot documentation is pretty extensive.

+## Stable Versions

+The versions installed by default are slightly modified compared to 2.1.6-stable from upstream.
+If you prefer the unpatched versions, they are available as `godot2-editor-stable` and `godot2-runner-stable`.

 ## Resources

 - [Online Godot 2.1 Documentation](https://docs.godotengine.org/en/2.1/learning/step_by_step/index.html) -